New cocktails to test limits of cancer drug pricing

 Several companies acknowledge discounts will be needed when drugs costing more than $100,000 each are combined.
 That could give firms with multiple products in-house an edge over those having to negotiate pricing arrangements with partners.

-Dozens of new cancer combinations will be launched over the next few years, with ones for lung cancer, melanoma and other solid tumours taking off strongly after 2018, drug company pipelines suggest.
+Dozens of new cancer combinations will be launched over the next few years, with ones for lung cancer, melanoma and other solid tumors taking off strongly after 2018, drug company pipelines suggest.

 Pricey immunotherapies, offering long-lasting responses, are already starting to change practice, as doctors use so-called checkpoint inhibitors like Merck's Keytruda and Bristol-Myers Squibb's Opdivo in melanoma and lung cancer.

-These drugs release the brakes on the immune system, allowing the body's defences to recognise and destroy cancer cells.
+These drugs release the brakes on the immune system, allowing the body's defenses to recognize and destroy cancer cells.

 But the real promise lies in combining treatments, either by using two checkpoint medicines together or by adding a different kind of drug.
 Both approaches will drive up prices.